Sup2point0/Assort/affine/spells/asphyxiskotadi.md

 ## Effects

 Unlike other spells affected by drive, with the Darkchoke curse emotion plays no role, only intent.
-As such, both corrupten and pure souls can harness it with equal deadliness.
+As such, both corrupted and pure souls can harness it with equal deadliness.

-The inicial strike can have varying effects for different victims, usually a (quasi-paralyzing) jolt of anxiety, panic, or fear; pain is often perceiven.
+The initial strike can have varying effects for different victims, usually a (quasi-paralysing) jolt of anxiety, panic, or fear; pain is often perceived.

 <br>